skyl/djredis/README.rst

 ``viewcount_incr()`` adds 1 to the viewcount,
 ``viewcount_decr()`` subtracts 1 from the viewcount.

-Using you model from the shell, instances should now have these new attrs:
+Using your model from the shell, instances should now have these new attrs:

 ::

     >>> b = Blog()
     >>> b.viewcount()
+    0
     >>> b.viewcount_incr()
     1
     >>> b.viewcount_incr()